deltronix/X-TouchCompactEos/README.md

  - Start the ETC Eos software and enjoy this physical interface

 ## Mapping:
 By default the X-Touch is mapped as described below.
 Do keep in mind that this script fires Macro 811 - 818 when changing fader pages!
-I use this to switch views in a magic sheet that displays the fader contents
+I use this to switch views in a magic sheet that displays the fader contents.
+The accompanying test showfile demonstrates this.

  > !IMPORTANT Do not use Bank B!
 It is not finished and behaviour is not necessarily defined.
 If you implement some useful behaviour for Bank B feel free to submit it as a pull request though :) The issue is mostly that bank changes are not reported through MIDI.
-As a work around I now periodically update at least the fader positions (which are the same as Bank A for now).
+ > At start up, if a fader seems glitchy, switch to bank B and back to A..
+I'm not really sure why this happens, but after doing this everything seems stable.

 ### Buttons:
  - Button row 1 is mapped to Macro 801-808